 - Up to £144/m² for bespoke units and design service

-If you have a total budget of between £5,000-10,000, you may be surprised at the quality of cabinets you can afford.
+If you have a total budget of between £5,000 to £10,000, you may be surprised at the quality of cabinets you can afford.
 The majority of kitchens within this price bracket will consist of flat-pack carcasses with doors mounted on to the front using hinges screwed into the chipboard.
 The units are generally all the same on the inside – although some are made sturdier than others with an 18mm frame – with the look dictated by the style and colour of doors and decor panels.

 The beauty of this type of kitchen is that it can recreate the look of a more expensive in-frame design for less, which can then be dressed up with luxurious fixtures and finishes, such as a beautiful Belfast sink and bridge tap.
-Smart storage solutions, such as pull-out carousels, can also be installed into the units at a fairly low cost.
+Smart kitchen storage solutions, such as pull-out carousels, can also be installed into the units at a fairly low cost.